prefixcommons/operations/evidence-of-identifier-pain.md

-It would be good to collect evidence of identifier pain.
+This is a list of real-world identifier issues encountered; it aims to be representative rather than exhaustive.
 This list could be used to
 * Convince funders of the problem
 * Provide a set of references for a paper or specification
 * See what can be done to improve informatics/tooling around identifiers